 Clearly, Grandfather had deemed it a necessary risk, but he had said he trusted me to know what to do.
 While I needed that lab and its work, I couldn’t afford to have it look like I had been more than a little interested, given my known connection and relationship with my grandfather.

 I thought to deal with it much as I thought my grandfather would.
 I would have it appear as a stockholders’ revolt and have the lab sold off piecemeal while transferring all the critical personnel and all the assets to a secure location.
 I would have to set up my own organization to do it, and I knew I was now up against the clock.

 I don’t know how much of this I said out loud to myself, for the next thing I knew there was a voice that sounded very much like Grandfather’s from the lab.
-That said, “Please follow the directions from the GPS system.
+It said, “Please follow the directions from the GPS system.”

-I was about to ask him questions when I realized it was merely a voice prompt when the voice of the GPS system immediately started after to give me instructions to an unknown location.
+I was about to ask him questions when I realized it was merely a voice prompt.
+The voice of the GPS system immediately started to give me instructions to an unknown location.

 With this visit, I understood Grandfather’s plan more clearly.
 I realized each business was a part of a larger puzzle that had the goal of enriching all mankind, and incidentally keeping me alive.
 Maybe our shared vision in the common good is the reason he took such an interest in me.
 For right now, the immediate goal was to keep me alive.

 I would like to thank TeNderLoin for his work at finding over 500 grammatical errors.
 (The check is in the mail.)

 And any he didn’t find, blame him---Just Kidding!
 All errors are mine, I owned them as the author.